hm-auly/hm-auly/README.md

 <hr>

 <h3 align="center"> About me </h3>
-<p> I am a teacher & web developer.
+<p align="justify"> I am a teacher & web developer.
 I have been teaching for the past one year and five months and I have had the opportunity to teach hundreds of students in an academy.
 November 2020 I completed Hefz.
 From there I started learning web development from the reputed platform Hablu programmer in Bangladesh.
 After that I am improving my web development skills.